Single AutoResponder

 - Select the Background Color.

-- Upload your Logo by clicking on Browse (Choose File in Safari).
+- Upload your logo by clicking on Browse (Choose File in Safari).

-- Enter AutoResponder Logo Text.
+- Enter Autoresponder Logo Text.

 - Select the Typeface and add Bold or Italic.